Code-Institute-Submissions/Frankie141-Rock-paper-Scissors_AprResub/README.md

 Rock Paper and Scissors is a JavaScript based game where the player and the computer each make a choice.
 The Computer picks completely a random selection and depending on the choice of the player either the computer or player will win.
 The game will issue a message that states you win or you better luck next time.

-This game site contains two menu options, Game and Instructions.
+This game site contains two menu options, PlayGame and Instructions.
 This is simply a fun and quick game targeted at adults or children of all ages.

 <img src="assets/images/Responsiveness.PNG">